robert/robert.github.com/_posts/2020-01-04-pfab7-how-to-write-a-library.md

 One of the library's most important functions is called `shortest_path`.
 This function takes in 3 arguments: a graph, a source vertex, and a destination vertex.
 As you might expect, it finds and returns the shortest path through the graph from the source to the destination.
 This is exactly the kind of function that is well-suited to being performed by a library.
 When writing our journey-planner product, we want to handle all of the parts of the code that are specific to our business - rendering the output maps, finding the user's location, showing them lots of adverts, and so on.
 But there's no reason for us to re-implement a core, generic computer science algorithm; much better to outsource this type of work to a dedicated, battle-tested algorithmic library like Gianni's.

 However, from our outside perspective, `shortest_path` comes with a substantial irritation.
 Its output is a single string of the names of the vertices on the shortest path, joined together with ASCII arrows.
 For example, `"10->5->2-15"`.
 Suppose that we wanted to use this output to draw a route on a map, and to display this map in a webpage to our user (along with lots and lots of advertisements).
-In order to display each vertex on our map individually, we'd have to split the string returned by `shortest_path` (in the form `"10->5->2-15"`) back into its component vertixes.
+In order to display each vertex on our map individually, we'd have to split the string returned by `shortest_path` (in the form `"10->5->2-15"`) back into its component vertices.
 This is a perfectly doable task, but also an annoying and unnecessary one.

 Instead, I would much prefer it if `shortest_path` returned a *list* of the vertices on the shortest path (eg. `['10','5','2','15']`).
 This would give us maximum flexibility to decide how we want to present the results to our customers. `shortest_path`'s job should only be to calculate data; it shouldn't make any assumptions about how the caller wants to display it.